Ratoath: Name

-Ratoath gives its name to a village, a townland, a parish, an electoral division and to a barony.
+Ratoath gives its name to a village, a townland, a parish, a civil parish, an electoral division and to the barony of Ratoath.
 The derivation or meaning of the word is uncertain.
 Two alternative Irish forms are cited: Ráth-Tógh and Ráth-Tábhachta.
 These place names occur in Irish manuscripts and scholars say that the writers were referring to Ratoath; it seems that they were trying to give a phonetic rendering of a name that was unfamiliar to them.
 Mruigtuaithe occurs in the Book of Armagh as the name of one of these places in Meath where Saint Patrick founded a church and Eoin MacNeill identifies it as Ratoath.
 If this is correct it would seem that the second portion of the word comes from the Irish word tuath which means a territory belonging to a family or sept.
 Mruig means a grazing plain.
 Ráth is the Irish for a ringfort.